UX Design8-minute read

 Unfortunately, the team doesn’t give the same level of care to the grocer’s brick-and-mortar experience, and they fail to develop a plan to infuse in-store interactions with the updated brand sentiments.
 A crucial aspect of CX design and customer engagement has been ignored.

-With time, customers grow frustrated because the glossy rebrand they encounter online doesn’t translate to the real world.
-In-person interactions with the grocery chain didn’t become markedly worse, but they feel slow and dated in contrast to the lofty expectations set by the rebrand.
+With time, customers grow frustrated because the glossy, digital-first rebrand they encounter online doesn’t translate to the real world.
+In-person interactions with the grocery chain didn’t become markedly worse, but they feel slow, dated, or intrusive in contrast to the lofty expectations set by the rebrand.

 CX Apathy Causes Irrelevant Brand Collateral